 Mr. Langone is a director, controlling stockholder, and Chairman of the Executive Committee of Salem National Corporation.
-In fiscal year 1997, the Company paid Salem Leasing Corporation, a wholly-owned subsidiary of Salem National Corporation, \$3,655,815 on leases of tractors and trailers, and for services thereto.
-The terms of the Company's lease with Salem Leasing Corporation are, in Management's opinion, no less favorable than the Company would have been able to negotiate with an independent third party for similar equipment and services.
+In fiscal year 1997, the Company paid Salem Leasing Corporation, a wholly-owned subsidiary of Salem National Corporation, \$3,655,815 on

 Mr. Langone is Chairman of the Board of Directors and principal shareholder of Invemed Associates, Inc., an investment firm.
 During fiscal year 1997, such firm performed certain advisory services for the Company and acted on behalf of the Company in connection with its repurchase of shares of its common stock.
 Mr. Mebane owns in excess of ten percent (10%) of said firm's equity securities.
 The amount paid Invemed Associates, Inc. for services rendered during the fiscal year ended in 1997 was as follows: (a) Advisory Services - \$60,000; (b) Fee as Dealer/Manager for the Company's Tender Offer (pursuant to Section 13(e)(1) of the Securities and Exchange Act of 1934) and as Broker/Commissions on the repurchase of the Company's shares on the NYSE - \$156,000.
 In the opinion of Management, the fees and commissions paid to Invemed are as fair and reasonable and as favorable to the Company as the fees that could have been obtained from unrelated third parties.